Leonetienne/Buckshot/readme.md

   # Show the debug console?
   "showDebugConsole": false,

-  # All these VK-Ids have to be precced at once.
+  # All these VK-Ids have to be pressed at once.
   # Default is just F2
   "keybind": [
     113
   ],

-  # Put all screenshoty there
+  # Put all screenshots there
   "defaultSavePath": "C:\\Users\\Leon\\Pictures\\Buckshot",

   # Name the screenshots like this